MantasPauliukonis/survival-clicker2-proposal/README.md

 Some effects might be permanent and might not have a duration (TBD)

 #### Stacking same type of effects
 Each effect type will have a flag if it is stack-able.
 If it's enabled many instances of the same effect can exist concurrently.
-If it is not enabled however (spinning gears)
+If it is not enabled however overlapping effects might be dismissed or go into a queue until other ones expire (needs discussion)

+## Consumables

+### Drugs

+#### Time passer drug (need a name)
+"Character passes out"

+Once taken, game immediately calculates game progress of x seconds and gives it to player.

 ## Addictions
 Original game had chemical items that would yield higher gains for permanent damage effects.
 I think we should keep this to some extent while making benefits higher and also adding addictive effects.